King Arthur (2004 film): Britons and Saxons

 The 9th century Anglo-Saxon Chronicle mentions the arrival of the Saxon leaders Cerdic and Cynric in Britain (in Hampshire) in 495.
 According to the Chronicle Cynric succeeded Cerdic as king of Wessex in 534 (Cerdic was the founder of the kingdom).
 Thus the two could not have died at the battle of Mount Badon.
 The battle is thought to have been fought sometime between 490 and 516.

 The Saxons are shown attacking Hadrian's Wall from the north.
 By 467 the Saxons were already occupying parts of Britain far south of the wall.
 Later in the film, Cerdic stops a warrior from raping a woman because it would lead to less-than-pure Saxon blood.
 This scene references the long-held belief that the Anglo-Saxons eradicated the Romano-Britons from the eastern part of the island.
-This contention, largely based on linguistic evidence, has been challenged by modern genetic analysis, which suggests extensive mixing between Anglo-Saxon and Briton populations.
+This contention, largely based on linguistic evidence, continues to be debated.
 Some historians (and fiction writers) have even suggested that Cerdic himself was at least part Briton.
 His name "Cerdic" has been argued to be a Germanised form of a Celtic name such as Ceretic or Caradoc.

 Military technology

 Historically, Sarmatians were armoured in the manner of cataphracts (full-length coats of scale armour); the film's Sarmatians are armoured with a mishmash of pseudo-Roman, Turkish, Mongol and Hunnic designs.
 The Saxons historically used bows (to a limited extent) and spears instead of crossbows during the period.
 Though there is evidence for the use of some form of crossbows by Romans (calling them manuballistae) and, some claim, the Picts, the weapon was still not widely used in England until much later.

 Similarly, the Woads use a trebuchet-like weapon to hurl flaming missiles at the Saxons, though the trebuchet was not re-introduced to Britain until the Siege of Dover in 1216.
-The Romans, however, reportedly used an early form of the trebuchet in their sieges.
+The Eastern Roman Empire, however, used the traction trebuchet as early as the 6th century.

 Roman soldiers displayed in the film are depicted as legionaries with 2nd century armour.
 By AD 400, legionaries were no longer in use and comitatenses were the new replacements.